Eslam-Abdo/linux/README.md

 # Introduction to System Programming in Linux
-Welcome to the [Introduction to System Programming in Linux](https://www.youtube.com/playlist?list=PLOBLIyu46FvPlBaAdPrzLqOx6O5rowI9I) course on YouTube!
-This course is designed to help you understand the basics of system programming in Linux and how to write efficient programs using system calls in C.
+This repository contains the solutions to the assignments from the [Introduction to System Programming in Linux](https://www.youtube.com/playlist?list=PLOBLIyu46FvPlBaAdPrzLqOx6O5rowI9I) playlist on YouTube by Eng.
+[Reda Maher](https://www.linkedin.com/in/redamaher/)!
+This playlist is designed to help you understand the basics of system programming in Linux and how to write efficient programs using system calls in C.

 ## Course Overview
 This course covers the following topics: